sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 in the event structure:

 - *type* contains the event type
-- *latency* contains the event latency in data point unit
+- *latency* contains the event latency in data sample unit
 - *urevent* contains the
-index of the event in the original (= "ur") urevent table (see below).
+index of the event in the original (= 'ur') urevent table (see below).

 Other fields like *position* are user defined and are specific to the experiment.